reigenatk/rpg-game/devlog.md

 - Write a dialogue node called [npc_name]_Dialogue.
 So if new NPC is called Bob, then it should be called Bob_Dialogue.
 Then go to the Dialogue Collider on that NPC and set that as the starting dialogue node.
 - Make a `headshots` scriptable object with all the head pictures and put into the Headshot object (under Dialogue System, Canvas, Line View, Headshot)
 - make a new typewriter sound enum in `SoundItem.cs`, and link that up to the switch statement in `AudioManager.cs`
+- Make sure variables work fine, for example `canTalkToAllNPCsAgain` in GameState will need updating so your character can get talked to again.
 - Profit

 # Time